xiaodaigh/JDF.jl/README.md

 There is also a `metadata.jls` file that stores metadata about the original `DataFrame`.
 Collectively, the column files, the metadata file, and the folder is called a JDF "file".

+## Please note

+The next version of JDF which is v0.3 will contain breaking changes.
+But don't worry I am fully committed to providing an automatic upgrade path for JDF v0.2 users.
+This means that you can safely use JDF.jl v0.2 to save your data and not have to worry about the impending breaking change breaking all your JDF files.

 ## Example: Quick Start